HenrYxZ/gd50-pyglet/README.md

 ## Usage

-Each project is enclosed in its own folder.
+Each project is enclosed on its own folder.
 To play one of the games just move to the project folder and run the *main* python script.

 Ex: